Led by Mark Sears, Alabama breaks the record for 3-pointers in a March Madness game with 25

 BYU was brutal from beyond the arc, missing 24 of 30 attempts.

-Pretty good D. Not good enough for Oats and a team trying to reach another Final Four, against either Duke or Arizona.
+Pretty good D. Not good enough for Oats and a team trying to reach another Final Four, against top-seeded Duke.

 “We don’t want to give up 3s,” Oats said.
 “Our defense did a fairly decent job of it at times, but not to the level we need to.
 We try to play analytically sound basketball on both sides of the ball.”